jeevan-kaware/smart-notes-api/README.md

 Users can also upload PDF documents, automatically extract their text, generate AI-powered summaries, create AI-generated titles and download notes as PDF files.

-The project follows a clean layered architecture using Spring Boot best practices and is designed as a backend-first application.
-A frontend can easily be integrated in the future.
+The project follows a clean layered architecture and backend-first design.
+A frontend application can be integrated in the future to build a complete AI-powered Notes Management Platform.

 The application uses **Neon PostgreSQL** as the database and **Swagger OpenAPI** for API documentation and testing.